OysterKing/Final-Year-Project/README.md

 11/02/16:
 Added a parse function to demomode to parse the demo xml text files.
 At the moment it just prints the file to the console.

+12/02/16:
+Added an xml manager class that can read and write xml files.
+This will be used to write and read demo text.